 When a proposal is accepted for funding, the SRF will prepare a written agreement that details the responsibilities of both the Scholar and the SRF.
 For most expenses, funds are disbursed on a reimbursement basis.
 In some cases, an expense may be paid directly by the SMS Executive Office.

-Proposals are to be submitted on the SRF website at srf.strategicmanagement.net, where additional information about the submission process is available.
+Proposals are to be submitted through the online submission system at srf.strategicmanagement.net.
 All proposal materials must be in English.
 A submission consists of the following with items a through d provided in a single PDF file:

 a) Cover sheet with the following information: